marcodelmastro/borborigmi/README.md

 # borborigmi

-Wordpress Theme for Borborigmi.org (a Thematic child theme)
+Wordpress Theme for Borborigmi.org (a Thematic child theme).